4mu/i8080-chip/readme.md

 ./i8080 program.bin
 ```

-If no file is provided, the emulator runs a minimal built-in stub (two NOPs followed by HLT).
+If no file is provided, the emulator runs a minimal built in stub (two NOPs followed by HLT).

 On exit, the final PC and total cycle count are printed: